tizianogallo/classification-exploration/DecisionTree/README.md

 # 02 - Decision Tree

 ## What is a Decision Tree?
 A Decision Tree splits the data into subsets based on feature thresholds, creating a tree-like structure of decisions.
 At each node, the algorithm picks the feature and split point that best separates the classes (using Gini impurity or Entropy).
-It keeps splitting until it reaches a stopping condition like max depth or minimum samples per leaf.
+It continues splitting until it reaches a stopping condition, such as a maximum depth or a minimum number of samples per leaf.

 The result is a highly interpretable model — you can literally follow the branches to understand why a prediction was made.